proxmox/ceph/ceph/doc/glossary.rst

                 "inconsistent" (that is, the PG is marked "inconsistent").

-                There are two kinds of scrubbing: light scrubbing and deep scrubbing (also called "normal scrubbing" and "deep scrubbing", respectively).
+                There are two kinds of scrubbing: light scrubbing and deep scrubbing (also called "shallow scrubbing" and "deep scrubbing", respectively).
 Light scrubbing is performed daily and does nothing more than confirm that a given object exists and that its metadata is correct.
 Deep scrubbing is performed weekly and